This post may include affiliate links. Thank you for your support.

 • Add fresh herbs and acid: Just before serving, stir in the cilantro and lime juice.
 Taste and adjust for seasoning with salt and pepper.

-• Garnish and serve: Ladle the Thai noodle soup into serving bowls and top with your favorite soup garnishes.
+• Garnish and serve: Ladle the Thai chicken noodle soup recipe into serving bowls and top with your favorite soup garnishes.
 Enjoy!

 • After adding the noodles to the slow cooker (or crockpot), watch the cooking time very closely!
 And, make sure you have the slow cooker set to LOW.
 The noodles can go from al dente to a mushy mess very quickly.
 I recommend you let the noodles cook for 8-15 minutes, and then check on them.
 I cooked mine for 10 minutes and they were perfect, but each slow cooker is different.